Enacted April 1, 2015

 Rejection: When one out of the three reviewers rejects the manuscript, the final decision is made by the editorial committee.

 WJMH peer review process

 All submitted manuscripts are reviewed initially by a journal editor.
 Manuscripts are evaluated according to the following criteria: material is original and timely, writing is clear, study methods are appropriate, data are valid, conclusions are reasonable and supported by the data, information is important, and topic has general medical interest.
 From these basic criteria, the editors assess a paper's eligibility for publication.
 Other manuscripts are sent to expert consultants for peer review.
-Peer reviewer identities are kept confidential, but author identities are made known to reviewers.
+Peer reviewer identities are kept confidential and author identities are not made known to reviewers.
 The existence of a manuscript under review is not revealed to anyone other than peer reviewers and editorial staff.
 Peer reviewers are required to maintain confidentiality about the manuscripts they review and must not divulge any information about a specific manuscript or its content to any third party without prior permission from the journal editors.
 Information from submitted manuscripts may be systematically collected and analyzed as part of research to improve the quality of the editorial or peer review process.
 Identifying information remains confidential.
 Final decisions regarding manuscript publication are made within the Editorial Team.